 Samuel and Polly Dunaway

-Then to the right of this group is the monument of Polly and Samuel Dunaway.
+Then to the north side of this grouping is the monument of Polly and Samuel Dunaway.
 There are also two stones nearby with the initials P.D. and S. D. (with dates on monument)

 It is assumed that Polly Dunaway was the first burial in this cemetery in 1867.
 The next two would not be until 1875.

-Just to the left of that stone is Dora E. Evans and another stone that says the name Eucebia.
+Just to the left of the F W Dunaway stone is Dora E. Evans and another stone that says the name Eucebia.